AkiraBrahe/BTX_ExpansionPack/README.md

 - Free Worlds League and Taurian Concordat elite units both use augmented armor formations made up of six vehicles.

 ### Other Changes

-<details>
-  <summary>Shell Shuffler</summary>

-This optional submod allows the AI to randomly use different types of ammunition when spawning.
+- Shell Shuffler randomizes the type of ammunition other units have when spawning.
 The mod has two presets, depending on the era you are playing in:
     - **3025 preset:** Any faction can use Inferno SRM.
-- **3050 preset:** Each faction has their own set of special ammo types, most of which were developed in the 3050s.
+    - **3050 preset:** Each faction has its own set of special ammo types, most of which were developed in the 3050s.
+- The UI in combat now only shows the ammunition type when a weapon has multiple types of ammo.
+- Heavy Lasers now have distinct colors ranging from orange-red to golden.
+- Changes have been made to address minor issues and to add the latest CAB models to the current version of BEX:

+<details>
+  <summary>Shell Shuffler (3050 Preset)</summary>

 | Faction                 | Ammo Types                                          |
 | :---------------------- | :-------------------------------------------------- |